 What Is DisCo?

-DisCo (Disruptive Competition) is a project to promote disruptive innovation and competition to policymakers.
+The Disruptive Competition Project (DisCo) is a project to promote disruptive innovation and competition to policymakers.
 Plenty of other groups in DC defend incumbent industries and protect the status quo; DisCo brings together experts to explain how disruptive change in the modern economy promotes growth and advances our society.
 The core areas of DisCo’s focus are:

 The beauty of the Internet is users choose the best products and services.
 Companies need to constantly stay on their toes, as the next start-up is ready to knock them down with a better product.
 Because there are few barriers to entry for Internet companies, competition works and a light regulatory touch is often best.
 In markets where competition is restrained, policies that encourage competition and market entry may be necessary.
 When markets are in constant flux, monitoring from a distance is often best because even well-intentioned regulation can produce unintended consequences.